Mutagen-Modding/Mutagen/docs/lowlevel/Header-Structs.md

 Some notable features:
 - **Alignment is handled internally**.
 User can access the fields they are interested in, without needing to worry about proper offsetting.
 - **No parsing is done except what the user asks for**.
 If only one field is accessed, then most of the header data will remain unparsed, and that work skipped.
-- **Code written with this setup can work with any Bethesda game**, as swapping out [[GameConstants|Game Constants]] will realign everything properly.
+- **Code written with this setup can work with any Bethesda game**, as swapping out [Game Constants](Game-Constants.md) will realign everything properly.
 - **No data is copied**, as the structs are simply overlaid on top of the original source bytes.

 They still require a lot of knowledge of the underlying binary structures of a mod, but the system goes a long way to empower the user to do it quickly, and with minimal potential for typo or misalignment errors.